 If you’ve previously been employed, then most of the hard work has been done for you and you have regular amounts put into your bank on a weekly, fortnightly, or monthly basis.
 When you’re self-employed that all changes – not only do you need to make sure you’ve got the work to pay the bills, but it may not be as regular as you’re used to.
 For example, say you quit your job to become a landscape gardener, as it tends to be seasonal job and you may have more work on in some months than others.
 If this is the case, you may want to think about how you spend your money annually.

 Beyond the logistics of getting paid, you’ll also need to make sure you’re making your own National Insurance (NI) contributions, paying tax, and saving into a pension.
 The government website has plenty of helpful guides on how to pay NI and tax, which could be worth a read.

 Paying into a pension

 We just touched on it, but when you’re self-employed then you’re not automatically enrolled into a workplace pension.
-You will still be entitled to the State Pension, provided you’ve paid enough in NI, but with the maximum value of the State Pension being £175.20 a week it may not be enough to sustain the lifestyle you want.
+You will still be entitled to the State Pension, provided you’ve paid enough in NI, but with the maximum value of the State Pension currently being £185.15 a week as of 2022 (and this being subject to change in future), it may not be enough to sustain the lifestyle you want.

 Setting your price